Current Students with Learning Disabilities or ADHD

 Disability Support at American University

 American University is committed to ensuring accessibility to university programs and activities for all qualified students with disabilities.
-In order to promote full participation on campus, the following offices may be of assistance.

 The Office of the Associate Dean for Student Affairs in the Washington College of Law provides accommodations in the law school after students document their disability with one of the two offices listed above.

 Students with learning disabilities or Attention Deficit Hyperactivity Disorder (ADHD) are encouraged to identify themselves confidentially to the Academic Support Center as soon as possible once admitted or following a diagnosis.
 Upon receipt of documentation that meets the published guidelines, a student must meet with an ASAC counselor to determine a plan that best meets the student's needs.
 The counselor and student will discuss services and accommodations available to the student and review procedures at the university.